This story begins on the snowy wastes of Necros.

 Sue: So Davros is sticking all the frozen bodies into Daleks?
 Is that it?
 It makes sense, I suppose.
 I see he’s decided to bling-up the Daleks as well.
 You can practically see your face in that one.

 Sue finally recognises Alexis Sayle as the DJ.
 Now if only she could understand a word he was saying…

 Me: You know, I’ve never picked up on that reference before now.
 Well done.

 Sue: This is what would have happened to Chris Moyles if he’d stayed in hospital radio.

-The head in the glass Dalek is none other than Natasha’s dad, Arthur Stengos.
-He begs his daughter to kill him before the Dalek side of his nature can take control…
+The head in the glass Dalek belongs to Natasha’s dad, Arthur Stengos.
+He begs his daughter to kill him before the Dalek side of his nature takes control.

-Sue: Fantastic scene.
-Really, really grim, but very, very good.
+Sue: What a fantastic scene.
+Proper grim, but really good.

 Sue: It’s Champions man!